Into the Jungle: 8 Indian Wildlife Reserves you can’t miss

 Where to stay: Tura Guest House

-There are no rest houses within the park so visitors must stop at the Tura rest house run by the Meghalaya Tourism Department.
+There are no guest houses within the park so visitors must stop at the Tura guest house run by the Meghalaya Tourism Department.

-Red Indian Panda also known as Lesser Panda
+Red Indian Panda also is known as Lesser Panda

 Kaziranga National Park

 A whopping two-thirds of the world population of the Great One-horned Rhinoceros resides in this leafy haven.
 Since 1904 there has been a boost of 1,600 animals from the parks original 200.
 Ride in on an elephant safari and find that the animals are unperturbed by the gentle giants, allowing you to get well within photographing distance.